All of our content is written by humans, not robots. Learn More

 What Is a VPN Concentrator?

-In short, a VPN concentrator is a hardwired device with dedicated software that supports multiple VPN connections.
-Basically, it’s a VPN on a large scale, connecting hundreds or thousands of remote users to the same network.
+In the layman-ist of layman’s terms, a VPN concentrator is a physical, hardwired device with dedicated software that supports multiple VPN connections for one entity.
+It’s essentially a high-quality personal VPN, but on a huge scale, connecting hundreds or even thousands of devices to one network.

 What Does a VPN Concentrator Do?